mbuczko/hugsqlx/README.md

 --~}
 ```

-When an opening comment is detected, HugSqlx extends resulting function signature adding as a second parameter a function accepting one argument of a type being an Enum composed of query name and condition identifier found in a comment.
-For above example following enum gets generated:
+When an opening comment is detected, HugSqlx extends resulting function signature by an additional (second) parameter - an `FnOnce` accepting single argument of an Enum type generated from query name, with condition identifiers as enumeration variants.
+And so, for above example following enum gets generated:

 ``` rust
 enum ReturnTags {